Versioned Nodes Prior Art

 Hyphanet is an encrypted content-addressed data sharing protocol.
 They define four types of keys to access data, but the documentation is light on details.
 The source code for CHKBlocks and SSKBlocks seems to indicate that each block contains a fixed-size header and data, up to 1022 data bytes for a CHKBlock and four short of 32kB for a SSKBlock.
 Within these blocks are a number of built-in document types, which may include links to other blocks.

-The reference implementation is a bit of a mess and there’s no clear specification, so take anything here with a grain of salt.
+The reference implementation is a bit of a mess and there’s no clear specification, so take this with a grain of salt.

 Tahoe-LAFS

 Tahoe Least-Authority File Store is an encrypted file store with mutable files and directories.
-It, like Freenet, has verification, read, and write keys, and, unlike Freenet, refers to them specifically as capabilities, but does not separate them from the data.
+It, like Freenet, has verification, read, and write keys.
+It has a few specific formats, for files and directories.
+It lacks support for concurrent edits, specifically warning not to do that.